ballerina-platform/ballerina-lang/stdlib/messaging/kafka/src/main/ballerina/src/kafka/Module.md

 ```

 #### Avro Producer
-We can configure `kafka:Proucer` to send data using Avro, by providing the following configurations.
+The `kafka:Proucer` can be configured to send data using Avro by providing the following configurations.

- - `schemaString`: This is the schema string which used to define the avro schema.
+ - `schemaString`: This is the schema string, which is used to define the Avro schema.
  - `dataRecord`: The data record you want to send through Kafka.

 src/producer/main.bal: